braidn/Knowledge-Repo/EmberNotes.md

 * Clickable items that don't modify the URL
 * Is written like: `{{ action "someFunctionName" someArg }}`
-* Functions get placed in the controller where the action is needed
+* Functions get placed in the controller where the action is needed, in a `action: {}` object